puppetlabs/puppetlabs-lvm/README.markdown

 be shortened to be:

     volume("myvg", "/dev/hdc", "mylv", "ext3", "20G")

+Except that in the latter case you cannot specify create options.

 If you need a more complex configuration, you'll need to build the resources out yourself.